-(noun) Intentionally producing goods that quickly become obsolete and therefore require replacing.
+(noun) To increase profits by intentionally producing goods that quickly become obsolete and therefore require replacing.

 Example: An electronic device with an irreplaceable battery or unupgradeable memory.

 Audio Pronunciation: (planned ob·so·les·cence)

 Download Audio Pronunciation: planned obsolescence.mp3

 - Planned obsolescence is achieved by frequent changes in design, limiting the availability of replacement parts, and the use of substandard materials.

 - Also called built-in obsolescence.

 - Fitzpatrick, Kathleen.
 2011.
 Planned Obsolescence: Publishing, Technology, and the Future of the Academy.
 New York: New York University Press.

 - Packard, Vanco.
 1960.
 The Waste Makers.
 New York: David McKay.

 - Slade, Giles.
 2006.
 Made to Break: Technology and Obsolescence in America.
 Cambridge, MA: Harvard University Press.